scrivend/Geant4/README.md

 materials will be left here too, and possibly some data regarding para- terpenyl properties.

+In order to run this we first need to compile, and to do so we need to change directory pointers.

                         <Some para-Terphenyl Documentation>
 [1] https://www.sciencedirect.com/science/article/pii/S0168900215013832
 [2] https://en.wikipedia.org/wiki/Terphenyl